Der Emes: Featured highlights

-Der Emes was a conductor of the Soviet propaganda and ideas directed at ordinary Jews in the USSR and all around the world.
+Der Emes was a conductor of Soviet propaganda and ideas directed at Jews in the USSR and all around the world.

 The most prominent line of the newspaper was the struggle against antisemitic occurrences in the USSR and the Russian Diaspora.
 Since 1933 there was a continuous blaming of racism in Germany under Hitler.

-The last but not least topic was the promotion of Soviet Jewish proletarian culture in Yiddish that ranged from the Jewish Settlement to Yiddish theatres.
-And of course there was encounter with other Jewish ideological rivals (the Bund, Zionism etc.), which offered their ways to solve the Jewish question.
+Another topic was the promotion of Soviet Jewish proletarian culture in Yiddish that ranged from the Jewish Settlement to Yiddish theatres.